 On the Symbolics Rituals page you will find various symbolic rituals ceremonies that can be used to enhance your ceremony.

-Symbolic Rituals such as Hand fasting, Sand Ceremony, Tree planting, Unity candles and Jumping the Broom and Oathing Stone can also be included in your Ceremony.
+Symbolic Rituals such as Hand fasting, Sand Ceremony, Tree Planting Ceremony, Unity candles, Jumping the Broom and Oathing Stone can also be included in your Ceremony.
 There are so many to choose from, and a Celebrant can talk you through other available options.

-Symbolic Actions are a magical way to include your family and friends in the Ceremony as well.
+Symbolic Rituals are a magical way to include your family and friends in the Ceremony as well.

 Your wedding day entails many details that you have both worked hard to pull together so that everyone enjoys your day.